DauMoe/note/interview_ques_remake.md

 Deal with Android studio and xCode?
 How do you learn new tech or new library? (twitter channel, documentations, articles research, online course platforms, youtube conference for react etc…)

+# Why React is popular than other library and frameworks
+Not sure